-The PEDro Partnership’s flagship is the Physiotherapy Evidence Database (PEDro) along with Physiotherapy Choices (the consumer interface for PEDro).
+The PEDro Partnership’s flagship is the Physiotherapy Evidence Database (PEDro).

 PEDro is the Physiotherapy Evidence Database (www.pedro.org.au), a free resource providing rapid access to high-quality clinical research about the effects of physiotherapy interventions.
 Used by clinicians, educators, researchers, students and policy-makers, PEDro cuts through the enormous quantity of published research to deliver the best articles evaluating the effects of rehabilitation treatments.
 A unique feature of PEDro is that all trials are rated for quality to quickly guide users to trials which use the most rigorous methods and contain sufficient information to guide clinical practice.
 Launched in 1999, PEDro is now an eminent global resource.

 Take the #MyPTArticleOfTheMonth challenge in 2019

 An essential element of evidence-based practice is reading articles reporting the results of high-quality clinical research.
 Unfortunately, only one-third of clinicians report reading journal articles – and those who do, read on an irregular basis.
 With over 42,000 articles reporting the effects of physiotherapy interventions now easily available online, it’s time for this to change.

 The #MyPTArticleOfTheMonth challenge is designed to encourage physiotherapists to regularly read high-quality research.
 The challenge is simple; read at least one article reporting the results of clinical research each month during 2019.